thoughtbot/griddler/README.md

 Testing In Your App
 -------------------

 You may want to create a factory for when testing the integration of Griddler into your application.
-If you're using factory\_girl this can be accomplished with the following sample factory.
+If you're using factory\_girl this can be accomplished with the following sample factory:

 ```ruby
 factory :email, class: OpenStruct do